jsalamander/BZCookieBakery/README.md

 `CRON_COOKIE_FETCH_EXPR`: Default `"0 */8 * * *"` Cron expression at which CookieBakery tries to fetch new cookies

 `PUPPETEER_TIMEOUT`: Default `10000` Puppeteer default timeout time in ms

+`BAKERY_LOG_LEVEL`: Default not set.
+Allows to define the log level as one from `trace, debug, info, warn, error and fatal (plus all and off)`.

 # Run It

 1. Clone this repository `git clone https://github.com/jsalamander/BZCookieBakery.git`